 Remote work from home is becoming more common these days, but it’s not exactly a new phase.
 For example, in the 1980s IBM started placing “remote terminals” in the homes of some of its employees.
-By 2009, 40 percent of the company’s 386,000 employees no longer needed to turn up to an office each day.
+By 2009, 40 percent of the company’s employees no longer needed to turn up at an office each day.

-Just this year, an IBM panel discussion mirrored the findings of a 2014 whitepaper from IBM’s own Smarter Workplace Institute:
+In 2017, a panel discussion by IBM mirrored the findings of a 2014 whitepaper from the company’s Smarter Workplace Institute:

 “The remote workers in this research were highly engaged, more likely to consider their workplaces as innovative, happier about their job prospects and less stressed than their more traditional, office-bound colleagues.”

-According to recent findings by Gallup, 43 percent of the American workforce already spends some of its time working remotely as of 2016.
+According to findings by Gallup, 43 percent of the American workforce already spends some of its time working remotely as of 2016.
 The research states that “remote work not only improves outcomes and employee branding but is a policy that the most talented employees desire.”

 These Companies Hire Remote Workers

-A world-class company specializing in the creative fields, Adobe hires a huge amount of top talent.
+Adobe is a world-class company specializing in the creative fields, and it hires a huge amount of top talent.
 Although not all of the company’s positions are remote, there is a good number to choose from.
-Many of these can be found on Flexjobs.
+Many of these remote positions can be found on FlexJobs.

-If you’re after complete flexibility or want to be a digital nomad, Apple isn’t the company for you.
-But Apple does have a flexible work environment to give you more control over your schedule.
-Again, available remote positions can be found on FlexJobs.
+If you’re after complete flexibility or want to be a “digital nomad,” Apple isn’t the company for you.
+However, Apple does offer a work environment that gives you more control over your schedule.
+Again, available remote Apple positions can be found on FlexJobs.

-This is the company behind WordPress, WooCommerce, Longreads, and more.
+This is the company behind WordPress, WooCommerce, Longreads and more.
 Automattic’s mission is to “make the web a better place.”
-It does this through an entirely distributed (and massively talented) team, spread across 50 countries.
-All the employees get together once per year for a seven-day retreat to help the team to bond.
+It does this through an entirely distributed, massively talented team spread across 50 countries.
+On top of that, the employees get together once per year for a seven-day retreat to help them bond.

 Needing no introduction, Amazon has a range of remote work opportunities.
 A lot of these are in the customer service and sales departments, but more technical jobs do pop up occasionally.